maxbisesi/LearnOrDie_4/readme.txt

   () - user with no cards, error in galley
   () - re dump DB before sending to production.
-  () - Rating undefined, Id not updating in Test tab (*) - Filter without selecting categories causes error (*) - Maintain sessions redux-persist.
-  () - When renaming categories, all categories are displayed outside of collections.
+  () - Rating undefined, Id not updating in Test tab () - When renaming categories, all categories are displayed outside of collections.
-  (*) - using Pi in answer copys the question above where pi was used..
-  () - adding a question of an existing category does not update categories in Home tab () - Auth token undefined for logout
+  () - Auth token undefined for logout

   Edge Cases: